CodeHarborHub/codeharborhub.github.io/dsa-solutions/gfg-solutions/problems/Square-root.md

 ## Time Complexity

-O(log x), where x is the input number.
+$O(log x)$, where x is the input number.
 The binary search approach reduces the search space logarithmically.

 ## Space Complexity

-O(1), constant space complexity.
+$O(1)$, constant space complexity.
 The algorithm uses a fixed amount of extra space regardless of the input size.

 ## Resources